This article is part of a larger series on Payments.

 A chargeback is a reversal of charges after a purchase, typically initiated by customers when an item is lost, delayed, or not up to their satisfaction.
 Chargebacks can be costly, especially if you are a business using PayPal.
 With PayPal, a chargeback results in a $20 penalty per transaction on top of returning the customer’s payment and losing the costs invested into shipping, documentation, and transaction fees.

-Consider Square if high chargebacks are a deal breaker for you.
-Square offers chargeback protection and waves fees for up to $250 per month.
+Consider Square if high chargebacks are a dealbreaker for you.
+Square offers chargeback protection and waives up to $250 in fees per month.

 Learn more about chargebacks and how to prevent them.

 While PayPal Zettle is free, it offers considerably fewer POS features compared to most popular competitors.
 It doesn’t have kitting and vendor management tools to support larger inventory, nor does it offer add-ons that can scale with your business as it grows.
 Another disadvantage of PayPal Zettle is that it doesn’t integrate with PayPal’s online store, making sales and inventory sync impossible.